trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

-In reality each bootstrap step is split into a few smaller steps where each handles it's own part of `stdenv` update:
+In reality each bootstrap step is split into a few smaller steps where each handles its own part of `stdenv` update:

 ![](/posts.data/275-nixpkgs-bootstrap-deep-dive/07-nixpkgs-structure-real.svg)